Depression Treatment Could Be Critical to Your Overall Well-Being

 Cognitive-behavioral therapy and interpersonal therapy are the most common treatments for depression.
 These safe and effective manners of goal-oriented psychotherapy focus on problem-solving as opposed to the cause of your depression.
 Typically, Dr. Surasky only administers medical treatment.
 However, he has professional relationships with many reputable therapists and can provide referrals.

 Antidepressants can help improve the way your brain uses certain chemicals that control mood and stress.
-Dr. Bober can work with you to determine the best medication to manage your symptoms while minimizing side effects.
+Dr. Surasky can work with you to determine the best medication to manage your symptoms while minimizing side effects.
 Generally, medications require several weeks to show improvement in depressive symptoms and mood.
 During this time, patients should be monitored closely to ensure their well-being.

 Improve Your Quality of Life

 While Dr. Surasky can work with you to treat even the most severe cases of depression, early intervention is typically most effective.
 If you believe you or a loved one is suffering from major depressive disorder, call (516) 487-9414 to schedule your consultation.

 Disorder commonalities - Project Safety Net, and DSM-5™ Diagnostic Criteria

 Symptoms persisting for more than two months - Diagnostic Criteria for Major Depressive Disorder and Depressive Episodes, and DSM-5™ Diagnostic Criteria

 Great Neck, NY 11021